sylverb/game-and-watch-bootloader/README.md

 # How to use
-A diagnostic menu is available if you keep "GAME" button pressed when turning on the Game & Watch.
+A diagnostic menu is available if you keep "PAUSE/SET" button pressed when turning on the Game & Watch.

 Available information are :
 - Bootloader version